 Those red flags are a sure sign that it is blatantly obvious it’s a scam.

-If you are looking to make money from home, here are a list of sites that you might find useful.
+If you are looking to make money from home, here is a list of sites that you might find useful.